 Friday, July 10, 2020

-Villains After Hours tickets can be purchased in advance for $145 per adult or child (plus tax) or day-of for $155 per adult or child (plus tax).
+The 2020 Disney Villains After Hours party takes place from 10 pm until 1 am nightly, and tickets can be purchased in advance for $145 per adult or child (plus tax) or day-of for $155 per adult or child (plus tax).
 Annual Passholders and Disney Vacation Club Members can buy discounted advance purchase tickets for $30 off.

 For this event, I ended up paying $116.09 for my discount ticket, as compared to $133.13 for an after-tax 1-day ticket to Magic Kingdom for the same date.
 Of course, there are some key differences, but it’s nonetheless an interesting comparison.